-5.7.15 Policy on the selection of the audit firm for the audit of the financial statements
+5.8.5 Policy on the selection of the audit firm for the audit of the financial statements

-The policy for the selection of an audit firm to carry out the audit of the financial statements of the VIGO Photonics S.A. was adopted by a resolution of the Audit Committee of 6 October 2017.
+The policy for the selection of an audit firm to carry out the audit of the financial statements of VIGO Photonics Group was adopted by a resolution of the Audit Committee of 6 October 2017.
 The audit firm selection policy lays down the rules for the selection of the audit firm.
-According to the Company's Articles of Association, it is the responsibility of the Supervisory Board to select an auditor to audit and review the Company's financial statements as well as to approve the terms of the agreement with the auditor and to approve the Company's termination of such agreement.
-In turn, the Audit Committee recommends to the Supervisory Board the selection of an audit firm to audit the financial statements and review the interim financial statements of the Company.
-The Company's Management Board is required to inform the Polish Financial Supervision Authority (KNF) if the audit firm is selected by a body other than the body approving the financial statements.
+According to the Group's Articles of Association, Supervisory Board's duties include appointing an auditor to audit and review the Group's financial statements, as well as approving the terms of the agreement with the auditor and approving termination of such agreement by the Group.
+In turn, the Audit Committee recommends to the Supervisory Board the selection of an audit firm to audit the financial statements and review the interim financial statements of the Group.
+The Group's Management Board is required to inform the Polish Financial Supervision Authority (KNF) if the audit firm is selected by a body other than the body approving the financial statements.